Which of these sounds like a more desirable outcome at the end of an iteration?

 A different way to approach the same scenario (a user story with five tasks) would be to list the tasks, identify ALL the team members capable of handling the various tasks, and agree on an approach on how to attack the work.
 The larger the number of people who are identified, the larger the number of potential swarming variations a team could choose to employ.

 - Employ swarming on an ad hoc basis, for instance, throw multiple people at a user story when it is critical that it be finished right away

 - Identify a particular day of the week as “swarming day” for a particular team

 - Identify “swarming themes,” for instance, to pay down technical debt or address other areas that might not get consistent attention, like web security

 - Periodically execute exploratory tests in pairs or other small groups

 - Broader team understanding: Having more than one person work on a user story at the same time avoids situations where team understanding is mostly limited to a subset of what’s being built (which in practice means only having an in-depth understanding of the particular user stories any given team member might touch).

 - Real-time code review: By having more than one developer working on a user story, you are essentially getting a real-time code review.

-- Potential time savings: It might seem counter-intuitive, but with multiple people involved early there is a lower likelihood that there will be a need for rework later, especially if a tester is included early in the process.
+- Potential time savings: It might seem counter-intuitive, but with multiple people involved early there is a lower likelihood that there will be a need for rework later.

 What bad things can happen if teams do not swarm?